 Sultan Mehmet II built the original Topkapı Palace, known simply as the New Palace, between 1459 and 1465, shortly after his conquest of Constantinople.
 Over the centuries, sultan after sultan added ever more elaborate architectural frills and fantasies, until the palace had acquired four courtyards and quarters for some 5,000 full-time residents, including slaves, concubines, and eunuchs.
 Many of its inhabitants lived their entire adult lives behind its walls, and the palace was often the scene of intrigues, bloodshed, and drama as members of the sultan's entourage plotted and schemed to advance their

 You will begin to experience the grandeur of the palace when you pass through the Bab-üs Selam (Gate of Salutation).
 Süleyman the Magnificent built the gate in 1524 and was the only person allowed to pass through it on horseback; others had to dismount and enter on foot.
 Prisoners were kept in the towers on either side of the gate before they were executed next to the nearby fountain—a handy arrangement that made it easy for executioners to wash the blood off their hands after carrying out their orders.

 The first Harem compound you see housed about 200 lesser concubines and the palace eunuchs, in tiny cubicles, like those in a monastery.
 As you move into the Harem, the rooms become larger and more opulent.
 The chief wives of the sultan (Islamic law permitted up to four, though the sultan could consort with as many concubines as he wished) lived in private apartments around a shared courtyard.
 Farther in are the lavish apartments, courtyard, and marble bath of the valide sultan (queen mother), the absolute ruler of the Harem.
 Finally, there are the sultan's private rooms—a riot of brocades, murals, colored marble, wildly ornate furniture, gold leaf, and fine carving.
 The fountains that splash throughout the Harem were not only decorative: they also made it hard to eavesdrop on royal conversations.
 The Harem also contains the suite of rooms that made up the Chamber of the Crown Princes, better known as the Golden Cage, where possible successors to the reigning sultan lived in strict confinement under what amounted to house arrest—superseding an older practice of murdering all potential rivals to the throne.

-The Fourth Courtyard, more of an open terrace, was the private realm of the sultan, and the small, elegant pavilions, mosques, fountains, and reflecting pools are scattered amid gardens that overlook the Golden Horn and Bosphorus.
+The Fourth Courtyard, more of an open terrace, was the private realm of the sultan, and the small, elegant pavilions, mosque, fountains, and reflecting pools are scattered amid gardens that overlook the Golden Horn and Bosphorus.
 The octagonal Revan Köşkü, built by Murat IV in 1636 to commemorate a military victory in eastern Anatolia and the Caucasus, is often referred to in Ottoman histories as the Turban Room (Sarık Odası) because it is where the sultan used to keep his turbans.
 Just off the open terrace with the wishing well is the lavishly tiled Sünnet Odası (Circumcision Room), where little princes would be taken for ritual circumcision during their ninth or tenth year.